internet-of-plants/iop/README.md

 The updates are automatic and happen over the air.
 Eventually the updates will demand signed binaries.

 If some irrecoverable error happens the device will halt and constantly try to update it's binary.
 All errors are reported to the network (if available).
 So you must react to it and provide an update to fix it.
 Since our system is very small and event driven an irrecoverable error won't be solved by restarting, since the error will just happen again almost immediately.
-Ideally panics shouldn't happen so easy recovery doesn't seem like a priority, but as the project evolves we can study a panic that restarts the system instead of halting + trying to update (or in addition to that).
+Ideally panics shouldn't happen, so easy recovery doesn't seem like a priority, but as the project evolves we can study a panic that restarts the system instead of halting + trying to update (or in addition to that).

 If there is no network available it will just halt forever and must be restarted/updated physically.

-The project has been designed and tested for the ESP8266-12F board (nodemcu), but it should be easily portable (and eventually part of our goal, but it's far away, right now we only commit to support ESP8266).
+The project has been designed and tested for the ESP8266-12F board (nodemcu), but it should be easily portable (and eventually part of our goal, but it's far away, right now we only commit to supporting ESP8266).

 Datasheet: https://www.electrodragon.com/w/ESP-12F_ESP8266_Wifi_Board